samithada90/Flood-damage-assesement/README.md

 The workflows integrate **Sentinel-1 SAR**, **Sentinel-2 optical imagery**, and agricultural datasets to support rapid flood mapping, paddy damage assessment, and recovery monitoring.

-This work was developed with technical expertise of the **Food and Agriculture Organization of the United Nations (FAO)** as part of efforts to strengthen satellite-based agricultural damage assessment and recovery monitoring.
+This work was developed with technical expertise of the **Food and Agriculture Organization of the United Nations (FAO)**, Sri Lanka as part of efforts to strengthen satellite-based agricultural damage assessment and recovery monitoring.

 ---